 To submit your work for critique, please read and follow ALL of the following.

 - You must be comfortable with your submission being distributed, via email, to as many as 100 group members (usually the number is closer to 40).
 This does not imperil your copyright.
-However, if it makes you uncomfortable, please do not submit.
+An explanation of the legality of copyright would take far too long.
+If this makes you uncomfortable, please do not submit.

 - We strongly recommend that you submit work that is publication-ready.
 This means you consider it a “final” draft, you have copy-edited for misspellings, grammatical errors, etc. You want to hear reader response to your best work, not a critique focused on spelling or grammar errors, or to hear suggestions for changes you already know you want to make.
 Please don’t submit rough drafts.